 The Second Amendment in New York State

-New York State permits qualifying residents to own handguns.
-More specifically, article 400 of New York Penal Law dictates pistol permits.
-These permits are divided into several types, including business pistol permits, premises permits, and sportsman permits.
+New York State permits qualifying residents to possess handguns if approved by a duly appointed licensing officer.
+Specifically, article 400 of New York Penal Law lays out the requirements for purchasing a pistol permit.
+Pistol permits are divided into several types, including business pistol permits, premises permits, concealed carry permits, and sportsman permits.

 Qualifying Criteria to Obtain a Firearm in New York

-With few exceptions, New York State law requires people to meet certain criteria before they can carry, possess, or dispose of a firearm.
+With few exceptions, New York State law requires people to meet certain criteria before they can be approved for a pistol permit.
+These are some of the most common reasons why people in New York are denied pistol permits.
 These qualifying factors include the following:

 - Be a citizen of the United States.